 Reviews from current or past system users

-One of the best ways you can easily research a CRM provider you’re considering is to look for reviews given by current or past users.
-Reviews from current companies using the CRM can give you great insight into how the provider treats customers and how companies value their services and features.
+One of the best ways you can easily research a CRM vendor you’re considering is to look for reviews given by current or past users.
+Reviews from current companies using the software can give you great insight into how the provider treats customers and how companies value their services and features.
 Past reviews can establish a history of service values and give you a snapshot into how the provider handles business over time as well.

-CRM system support offered
+System support offered

-Research and compare multiple CRM providers
+Research and Compare Multiple CRM Vendors

-Before you participate in a meeting or demo with a CRM provider, make sure that you refresh your memory on all your business and feature needs.
+Before you participate in a meeting or demo with vendor, make sure that you refresh your memory on all your business and feature needs.
 It is also a great idea to provide your lists to the vendor prior to meeting, so they can put together the custom options and pricing they have available that will meet your needs.
 This will make your time much more efficient, and also give the vendor a clear understanding of exactly what you require.